nkeeley/nkeeley/README.md

 This portfolio provides a snapshot of development work I've done professionally*, personally, and academically.
 Most development work centers around GenAI & ML workflows.

-*Mainly contract work or interview takehomes.
-Work done on the job (e.g. QuantumBlack) is not included in this portfolio for confidentiality reasons.

 - Languages: Python, R, SQL, HTML, JavaScript

 - Frontend & Backend Frameworks: React, FastAPI